Gaelic broadcasting in Scotland: Television

 Because few areas of the West Highlands and virtually none of the islands could receive television signals before the early 1960s, Gaelic TV was not an issue at first, though there had been coverage of the Mòd.
 As with radio, Gaelic TV broadcasting began with Gaelic songs introduced in English, such as Ceòl nan Gaidheal ('Music of the Gaels'), introduced by James Shaw Grant (1962).
 The first genuine Gaelic TV programme was in the light entertainment category: Se Ur Beatha ('You're welcome') in 1964.
 The first current affairs television series, Bonn Comhraidh, was launched in 1970.
 The first Gaelic educational programme Beagan Gaidhlig began in 1971.
 Gaelic schools programmes began in 1975.
 The first Gaelic children's TV programme, Cuir Car, was aired in 1977, followed by Bzzz in 1981, and the first programme for pre-school children, Mag is Mog, in 1982.
 The pre-school "classic" Dòtaman was broadcast from 1985.
+A 1978 White Paper on Broadcasting had identified broadcasting as having an important role to play in the preservation of Gaelic.